-The Bermuda Pre-Formed Pond is made out of tough high-density polyethylene and the manufacturer is so sure it will do a good job that is comes with a 20 year guarantee.
+The Bermuda Pre-Formed Pond is made out of tough high-density polyethylene and the manufacturer is so sure it will do a good job that comes with a 20-year guarantee.
 It is recommended that you use it with a pump to prevent the water stagnating.

 - Decent size for a medium pond

 - Made of tough material

 The 140 litre Ladybower Black Plastic Heavy Duty Garden Pond give an affordable way of getting an instant pond at home.
 It is made from robust high-density black polyethylene.

 This is described as being perfect for getting some wildlife into your garden.
 No liner is needed, so you just dig a hole and place it in there.

 - Good size for a garden wildlife pond

 This tough preformed pond is made from PVC plastic and has a built-in shelf for plants.
 It can hold up to 150 litres, so it is a fairly modest size.

 The Apollo 150L Start Pond has dimensions of 119 x 79 x 42cm.
 It would really be most suitable for someone with a fairly small garden that they want to make the most of.

 - Looks solid and dependable